Skip to main content

 Computer-guided implant surgery uses this CBCT data to create a surgical template that guides the drill during implant placement.
 This technology reduces the margin for error and may allow for less invasive surgery with faster healing.
 For complex cases involving multiple implants or compromised anatomy, guided surgery significantly improves predictability and outcomes.

-Implant Success and Longevity
+Implant Success and Long-Term Predictability

 Take the Next Step